-14 best aviation museums around the world
+World's best aviation museums

--- The first commercial flight, from St. Petersburg, Florida, to Tampa, Florida, took place in January 1914.
-That 23-minute flight, for which most passengers paid $5 each, took place in a wood and muslin biplane flying boat.

-In other words, not much worse than a few budget airline flights we've endured in the modern era.
+(CNN) — It's easy to forget that barely more than a century has passed since Orville and Wilbur Wright flew the first successful airplane in Dayton, Ohio.

+The intervening 115 years has produced enough artifacts and knowledge to fill dedicated museums around the world.

-The world's best aviation museums capture the achievements and products of the pilots, designers and engineers who got us from those rickety first flights to space travel and people clipping their toenails next to us in seat 17B.
+The greatest aviation museums capture the achievements and products of the pilots, designers and engineers who completed those rickety first flights then set their sights on space while we were just trying to ignore the guy clipping his toenails in seat 17B.

 Thankfully, there's no need to fasten your seat belt, shut off phones or worry about turbulence and legroom to enjoy the world's best aviation museums.

-Note: This story was originally published in 2014 and has been updated and expanded.